-File #: 220111, Version: 1 .
-11 1 iating money, is recognized as an ordinance with an accelerated 1)(3)(C) of the City Charter and shall take effect in accordance with Section 11.
-This ordinance will take February 17, 2022. e effect 6:00 pm on February 3, 2022, and will expire at 5:59 pm on which the foregoing expenditure is to be cha nce, otherwise unencumbered, to the credit of the appropriation to arged, and a cash balance, otherwise unencumbered, in the treasury, ment is to be made, each sufficient to meet the obligation hereby Tammy L. Queen Director of Finance Approved as to form and legality:
+Section 10.
+That this ordinance, appropriating money, is recognized as an ordinance with an accelerated effective date as provided by Section 503(a)(3)(C) of the City Charter and shall take effect in accordance with Section 503 of the City Charter.

+Section 11.
+This ordinance will take effect 6:00 pm on February 3, 2022, and will expire at 5:59 pm on February 17, 2022.

+I hereby certify that there is a balance, otherwise unencumbered, to the credit of the appropriation to which the foregoing expenditure is to be charged, and a cash balance, otherwise unencumbered, in the treasury, to the credit of the fund from which payment is to be made, each sufficient to meet the obligation hereby incurred.

+Tammy L. Queen Director of Finance

+Approved as to form and legality: